cassidyjames/cassidyjames.github.io/pay.md

 <h2>Simple Instant Transfer</h2>

-If you have [Simple](https://simple.com/friends/BQMJNZY), you can Instant Transfer to me using c@ssidyjam.es and my phone number.
+If you have [Simple](https://simple.com/friends/BQMJNZY), you can Instant Transfer to me using cassidy.james.blaede@gmail.com and my phone number.